DataWithMichael/DataWithMichael/README.md

-### 👋 Hi, my name is Michael
+### 👋 Hi, I'm Michael

 💼 I'm a Data Engineer that specialises in creating and deploying ETL pipelines, known for adaptability, enthusiasm, and the ability to thrive in fast-paced environments.
-I am based in London but am willing to travel

 🔭 I’m currently working on the following certificates:
 - Databricks Certified Data Engineer Associate